 The amount of earnest money you pay can range from $500 on the low end in a slow market where the seller isn’t getting many offers, or up to 3% of the purchase price in a fast, in-demand market.
 If there are multiple bids on one property, the earnest money can even get up to 10% in order to beat out the competition.
-There are common amounts associated with an area that vary from place to place, so a licensed real estate agent can best advise on what’s typical for the market.
+There are common amounts associated with an area that vary from place to place, so an experienced real estate agent can best advise on what’s typical for the market.

-The earnest money is deposited into an escrow account, or a neutral third-party company that secures the money and then disperses it to the seller at closing.
+The earnest money is deposited into an escrow account or a neutral third-party company that secures the money and then disperses it to the seller at closing.
 The money is delivered via cashier’s check or wire transfer.